Bacteriostatic Water for Semaglutide Research: Specification and Protocol Guide

 - Reconstituting in non-sterile environments.
 Room air contains particulate matter and microbial contaminants that introduce endotoxin and bioburden.
 Perform all reconstitution steps within a Class II biological safety cabinet or ISO Class 5 laminar flow hood.

 - Mixing peptide lots or diluent lots.
 Combining materials from different production batches prevents traceability if quality issues arise and introduces uncontrolled lot-to-lot variability.
-Use single lots
+Use a single diluent lot per reconstitution and record both lot numbers.